Birding in Mammoth Lakes

 By early fall, most will have migrated back to the coast.
 If you visit a beach in California and you see a California Gull, there's a high probability it was born at Mono Lake.

 Every June, the town of Lee Vining hosts a weeklong event called the Mono Basin Bird Chautauqua.
-If you would like to learn more about the Bird Chautauqua, please call the Mono Lake Committee at 760-647-6595 or visit www.monolake.org.
+To learn more about this unique birding events visit their website: Bird Chautauqua.

 Bird Watching with your Ears